 [](b) Breach; Performance.
-A material breach by the Employee of any provision of this Agreement [,provided that if such breach is curable, there shall have been notice to the Employee and a reasonable opportunity to cure such breach], or the failure of the Employee to act subject to, and in accordance with, the internal rules and policies laid down by the Company as published and delivered, or otherwise communicated, to the Employee from time to time; or the Employee's failure to perform duties to the [reasonable] satisfaction of the Employer; the Employee's association with gamblers or persons of ill repute; the Employee's failure to secure, or loss or suspension of, any license or regulatory approval required for the Employee to perform the Employee's assigned duties.
+A material breach by the Employee of any provision of this Agreement [,provided that if such breach is curable, there shall have been notice to the Employee and a reasonable opportunity to cure such breach], or the failure of the Employee to act subject to, and in accordance with, the internal rules and policies laid down by the Company as published and delivered, or otherwise communicated, to the Employee from time to time; or the Employee's failure to perform duties to the [reasonable] satisfaction of the Employee's failure to secure, or loss or suspension of, any license or regulatory approval required for the Employee to perform the Employee's association.

-Violation of specific written or oral directions of the Board of Directors, Executive Committee or any of the directors or executive officers of the Employer relating to services to be rendered by the Employee or the scope of the Employee's duties to the Employer as contemplated by this Agreement, which violation continues for [NUMBER] business days following receipt by the Employee of a written notice of such violation; failure or refusal to adequately perform the duties that would normally be expected of an employee in accordance with the standards of the business, which failure or refusal is not cured within [NUMBER] business days of receipt by the Employee of a written notice of such failure or refusal:

-misconduct, insubordination or incompetence in connection with or affecting the business of the Employer or its subsidiaries or affiliates and, to the extent such misconduct, insubordination or incompetence is curable, the Employee has not cured such misconduct, insubordination or incompetence within [NUMBER] business days following receipt of written notice; failure to comply with the Employer's internal written policies or procedures and which conduct continues following receipt by the Employee of a written notice of such violation; repeated negligence or gross negligence in the performance of the Employee's duties;
+Violation of specific written or oral directions of the Board of Directors, Executive Committee or any of the directors or executive officers of the Employer relating to services to be rendered by the Employee or the scope of the Employee's duties to the Employer as contemplated by this Agreement, which violation continues for [NUMBER] business days following receipt by the Employee of a written notice of such violation; failure or refusal to adequately perform the duties that would normally be expected of an employee in accordance with the standards of the business, which failure or refusal is not cured within [NUMBER] business days of receipt by the Employee of a written notice of such failure or refusal is not cured within [NUMBER] business days of misconduct, insubordination or incompetence in connection with or affecting the business of the Employer or its subsidiaries or affiliates and, to the extent such misconduct, insubordination or incompetence is curable, the Employee has not cured such misconduct, insubordination or incompetence within [NUMBER] business days following receipt of written notice; failure to comply with the Employer's internal written policies or procedures and which conduct continues following receipt by the Employee of a written notice of such violation; repeated negligence or gross negligence in the performance of the Employee's duties;